 Putting other people on a pedestal, or feeling like you’re better than others (two sides of the same coin).

-Loyalty to disempowering and draining relationships and work situations.
+Loyalty to dysfunctional and toxic relationships and work situations.

 Experiencing an emotional void or a deep emptiness in the body.

 Most of these symptoms and behaviors are driven by an unconscious belief of not being worthy of love, belonging, happiness, or success.
 This perception of unworthiness orients you around fear and scarcity.